 Project Management - assesses work activities and allocates resources appropriately

-Bachelor’s Degree in Business or related field preferred
+Bachelor’s Degree in Business or related field required

 Minimum 5 years experience in a revenue cycle management position within an urgent care service line or service center is required